rishavjha62/my-notes/inbox/2025-05-29_docker-cheat-sheet.md

 docker build . -t <container-name> # from the Dockerfile in current path docker build -f Dockerfile -t test/my-app:latest --no-cache #build with no cache
 ```

+Storage:

+To view storage used by docker: `docker system df`

+To remove all build cache: `docker builder prune`